Klortho/eutils-org/README.md

   if the request for an RDF format can’t be fulfilled, because no XSLT mapping yet exists for that request.

-5. Provide a transformation of ELink XML into RDF.
-This step depends on the establishment of the standard NCBI URI formats.
+3. Provide a transformation of ELink XML into RDF.

-6. Provide a transformation from PMC ESummary into RDF.
-This will involve some research, to identify ontologies that would be appropriate for use with this data.
+4. Provide a transformation from PMC ESummary into RDF.
+This will involve identifying ontologies that would be appropriate for use with this data.

 Insofar as time permits, the following additional steps will also be done:

-7. Work with NCBI Entrez group to get this result format integrated into Entrez.

-8. Integrate this work with outside resources, such as (if appropriate) freebase, identifiers.org, BioPortal, and/or Bio2RDF, for easier discovery and greater interoperability.
+5. Integrate this work with outside resources, such as (if appropriate) freebase, identifiers.org, BioPortal, and/or Bio2RDF, for easier discovery and greater interoperability.

-9. Provide transformations for other types of responses.
+6. Provide transformations for other types of responses.

-## Tools and components

-Among the tools, components, and standards that will be used for this project are:

-* Git and GitHub
-* Perl
-* XSLT
-* NCBI E-utilities
-* Existing scholarly publishing and bibliographic ontologies (for PMC docsums)

 ## References